Pensioner Guard Cottage: History

 Pensioner Guards were British army veterans who had completed their period of service or were wounded, and received a pension.
 They served on convict transportation ships to Western Australia.
 Part of their role in the colony was to help maintain law and order, and serve as a presence of authority in towns with a convict depot.
 On the outskirts of convict depot towns, Pensioner Guard settlements were built.
 The Pensioners worked on the land and supported themselves, living in two roomed cottages built by convicts or ticket of leave men.
 The Pensioners could gain ownership of their cottage and land if they stay and work there for seven years.
-59 cottages were built by the end of 1862.
+A total of 59 cottages were built by the end of 1862.

 One such town was Guildford, which had a ticket of leave depot.
 It was planned that 12 cottages be built in Bassendean, known then as West Guildford.
 Only four were built though, with shortages in labour and equipment possibly the reason.
 They were situated on lots 114 to 117.
 The construction was organised by Edmund Frederick Du Cane.
 In August 1855, Du Cane wrote in a report that 67 ticket of leave men were occupied with burning bricks and sawing timber for the cottages.
 In January 1856, Du Cane wrote that construction was progressing on the first three cottages.
 In February 1857, Du Cane noted that the four cottages were completed, however there were still works being carried out later that year.

 John Law Davis was a Pensioner Guard who arrived in Western Australia in 1853, aged 26 years old.
 On 27 November 1857, he was appointed caretaker of the four cottages, still unoccupied at the time.
 He lived in the cottage on lot 114.
 The other cottages were taken up by Henry Chartres, James Brown and William Oliver in 1858.
 Brown was the only one who was not a Pensioner Guard.
 The Pensioner Guards obtained ownership of their cottages in 1865 and 1865.
 Davis died on 7 June 1870, and his eldest son William inherited the cottage.
 Since William was only 13 years old, Davis's wife Amelia was the executor of Davis's estate.
 Amelia remarried to John Bates, and they continued to live in the cottage.
 William later moved out to find work, eventually moving to New South Wales.